avac54765/fastpages-ava/_posts/2023-01-24-effectsofcomputing.md

 categories: [week 20, collegeboard, reflection, notes]
 ---

-# 5.1 Positiv and Negative Effects
+# 5.1 Positive and Negative Effects

 ### Drones- Effects
 > Drones are used for military advantages, photography, and delivering things to people.
 But are drones always good?